-The conference is organized by Deutsche Messe, the owner and operator of LIGNA in Hannover, Germany, in partnership with its Chinese subsidairy Hannover Milano Fairs Shanghai Ltd. Deutsche Messe will leverage its considerable know-how and expertise to help conference participants gain access to and expand their reach in the lucrative Chinese market.
+The conference is organized by Deutsche Messe, the owner and operator of LIGNA in Hannover, Germany, in partnership with its Chinese subsidiary Hannover Milano Fairs Shanghai Ltd and with support from Zhong Fu Ying Fair.
+Deutsche Messe will leverage its considerable know-how and expertise to help conference participants gain access to and expand their reach in the lucrative Chinese market.

 Heiner Wemhöner, managing partner in Wemhöner Surface Technologies GmbH & Co.
 KG Hertford, Germany: "China is a very large, very important market for us.
 That is why we set up a production facility there 11 years ago.
 It was a fairly bold decision at the time, so I'm pleased to say it has been vindicated by China's rise to preeminence over the intervening years as the world's leading furniture manufacturer.
 We see enormous potential for growth in China's furniture manufacturing industry over the next five to ten years.
 Needless to say, we've enjoyed considerable success in China over many years."